 With committee approval, the primary division of a thesis/dissertation may consist of parts rather than sections or chapters.
 This is sometimes called a “manuscript” thesis or dissertation.
-The use of parts is an effective method of organization when research has been performed in two or more areas that cannot be combined into a single presentation, or to assist in maintaining consistent format for journal articles.
+This is most effective when:

 In all cases, the multi-part thesis or dissertation must include the following elements:

 - introduction and conclusion, which provide an overview and summary of the project

 - table of contents for the entire document